San Marin Office Numbers

 Assistant Principal

-Shawna is a Novato native and is excited to be back in NUSD as a Mustang!
+Shawna is a Novato native and went to school in NUSD!
 She has worked in education as a teacher, activities director, and assistant principal.
-Currently, she works with the English Language Arts, CTE, and VAPA departments, oversees discipline for 10th and 11th grade, CAASPP testing, student activities, athletics, and technology.
+Currently, she works with the English Language Arts, ELD, AVID, Link Crew and ASB!
+She oversees discipline for 9th and 11th graders, as well as support athletics, technology, software programs, student life and more!

-Outside of work she enjoys spending time with her family and soon to be husband, going to the movies, bowling, hiking with her dogs, watching all sports, but especially football, softball, and baseball.
-She is an avid Oakland Raiders/A’s fan and loves camping!
+Outside of work she enjoys spending time with her family, going to the movies, bowling, hiking with her dogs, watching all sports, and enjoying her daughter!

 Shawna earned a Bachelor of Arts degree in Liberal Studies, and teaching credential from Sonoma State University.
 She also completed her Master’s in Educational Leadership as well as her administrative credential from San Francisco State University.